cbolson/sandbox-JavaScript/animated-cards/README.md

 ## Description

-Animated Card stacks using CSS and JavaScript with forward and back navigation
+Animated Card stacks using CSS and JavaScript with forward and back navigation.

 <img src="images/cards.png" width="240">

 ## About